xninjuu/FinancialMajorRiskTaskForce/README.md

 6. Packaging note:
    - The GUI runs offline and does not start any FastAPI/Uvicorn server.
    - For troubleshooting, keep the console window (PyInstaller `console=True`) to view errors instead of silent exits.

+### Compliance & Privacy
+- See `SECURITY.md` for OWASP-aligned practices and `SECURITY_TODO.md` for the open hardening backlog.
+- See `docs/legal_context.md` for DSGVO/GwG/FATF pointers and expected retention/archival considerations.